tellor-io/telliot/docs/setup-and-usage.md

 wget https://raw.githubusercontent.com/tellor-io/telliot/master/configs/config.json
 ```

-Open config.json and update the following values:

-* Set `"publicAddress"` to the public key for the Ethereum wallet you plan to use for mining.
-Remove the 0x prefix at the beginning of the address.

 ### Create .env file

 Most commands require some secrets and these are kept in a separate `configs/.env`.
 This is a precaution so that are not accidentally exposed as part of the main config.
 Make a copy of the `env.example` and edit with your secrets.